Tom O'Connor (comedian): Stage career

 His stage acting debut was as Pike in The Perils of the Pond at the Playhouse, Weston-super-Mare, in 1991.
 O'Connor also appeared in summer stock theatre, cabaret tours and pantomimes.

 Personal life

-O'Connor married Patricia Finan in 1962, and they had four children.
-He was Catholic.
-O'Connor was diagnosed with Parkinson's disease in 2007 and with bowel cancer in 2013.
-He died from pneumonia in hospital in Slough on 18 July 2021, aged 81.
+O'Connor married teacher Patricia Finan in 1962, and they had four children including Steve, who married athlete Denise Lewis.
+O'Connor a Catholic, was diagnosed with Parkinson's disease in 2007, and subsequently with bowel cancer in 2013.
+He died from pneumonia in Wexham Park Hospital on 18 July 2021, aged 81.